 Towering over the island at 10,023 feet above sea level and visible from just about any point, Haleakalā is a beauty to behold in every sense.

-This “House of the Sun” or Haleakalā in the Hawaiian language is a stunning range of landscapes and skyscapes, a real force of nature in every sense.
+This “House of the Sun,” or Haleakalā in the Hawaiian language, is a stunning range of landscapes and skyscapes, a real force of nature in every sense.

 Haleakalā National Park is just one of the two wilderness reserves and parks nestled in Hawaii and the only one on the island of Maui.

-They visit from all four corners of the world to learn the cultural significance that Haleakalā holds for the Hawaiian people and catch a glance of the world’s most gorgeous sunrise on a clear day.
+They visit from all four corners of the world to learn the cultural significance that Haleakalā holds for the Hawaiian people and catch a glance at the world’s most gorgeous sunrise on a clear day.